PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/nxp_evk/nxp_evk_hardware.md

 <span class="notes">This process currently uses a micro-SD card, but will be updated in future to explain usage of the on board EMMC</span>

+## Setting up SD-card boot

+To let the device boot from the SD-card, set up the device's DIP switches as explained on the device.

 <!--
 1. Check the current block storage devices on your PC:-->